APT-FTPARCHIVE(1) - man - phpMan

 The release command generates a Release file from a directory tree.
 It recursively

-searches the given directory for uncompressed and compressed Packages, Sources,
+searches the given directory for uncompressed and compressed Packages, Sources, Contents,

-default (APT::FTPArchive::Release::Default-Patterns).
-Additional filename patterns can
+(APT::FTPArchive::Release::Default-Patterns).
+Additional filename patterns can be added

-stdout a Release file containing (by default) an MD5, SHA1, SHA256 and SHA512 digest
+file containing (by default) an MD5, SHA1, SHA256 and SHA512 digest for each file.

 Values for the additional metadata fields in the Release file are taken from the